-- vii.
-The investigator will then present the report, and the acceptance or rejection of the recommendation of both the complainant and the respondent to the Chair.
-The Chair will review the case and determine which COD method to use to resolve the case. - a.
-If the Chair determines that suspension, expulsion, or degree revocation for a student or suspension of recognition or loss or recognition for a student organization is not appropriate even if the allegations in the report are true, the Chair will adjudicate the case as an administrative resolution.
-Administrative resolution may be used regardless of whether or not the parties agree with the recommendation of the investigator.
-The Chair will use the normal process for administrative resolutions specified in Section VII (A), except that no students shall be involved in adjudicating the case. - b.
-If the Chair determines (i) that suspension, expulsion, or degree revocation for a student or suspension of recognition or loss or recognition for a student organization is possible, (ii) the investigator's recommended finding is responsible, and (iii) both the complainant and respondent accept the finding of responsibility, the Chair will assign the case to a sexual misconduct sanctioning panel.
-The procedure for the sexual misconduct sanctioning panel is described in Section XV. - c.
-If the COD Chair determines that (i) suspension, expulsion, or degree revocation for a student or suspension of recognition or loss or recognition for a student organization is possible and (ii) either the complainant or the respondent do not agree with the investigator's recommended finding of responsibility, the Chair will convene a COD sexual misconduct hearing.
-The procedure for the sexual misconduct hearing is described in Section XIV. - d.
-If a sexual misconduct complaint is submitted against a residence hall, or an individual floor or unit within a residence hall, the COD may make nonbinding recommendations concerning the residence hall to MIT Senior Leadership (either in addition to or in lieu of traditional sanctions) in accordance with Section VII.
+Administrative resolution may be used regardless of whether or not the parties agree with the recommended finding of the investigator(s).
+If the recommended finding is not responsible and both parties agree, the Chair can dismiss the complaint or enter a finding of not responsible as part of an administrative resolution.
+The Chair will use the normal process for administrative resolutions specified in Section VII (A), except that no students shall be involved in resolving the case. - b) If the Chair determines (i) that suspension, expulsion, or degree revocation for a student, or suspension of recognition or loss or recognition for a student organization is possible, (ii) the recommended finding is responsible, and (iii) both the complainant and respondent accept the finding of responsibility, the Chair will assign the case to a sexual misconduct sanctioning panel.
+The procedure for the sexual misconduct sanctioning panel is described in Section XV. - c) If the COD Chair determines that (i) suspension, expulsion, or degree revocation for a student, or suspension of recognition or loss or recognition for a student organization, is possible and (ii) either the complainant or the respondent do not agree with the recommended finding of responsibility, the Chair will convene a COD sexual misconduct hearing.
+The procedure for the sexual misconduct hearing is described in Section XIV.

+v.
+If a sexual misconduct complaint is submitted against a residence hall, or an individual floor or unit within a residence hall, the COD may make non-binding recommendations concerning the residence hall to MIT Senior Leadership (either in addition to or in lieu of traditional sanctions) in accordance with Section VII.